Montgomery Bell Academy: Campus and resources

-Montgomery Bell Academy's campus consists of eight academic and administrative buildings, a gymnasium, and numerous on-campus athletic facilities.
+Montgomery Bell Academy's campus consists of eight academic and administrative buildings, a wellness center, and numerous on-campus athletic facilities.

-Montgomery Bell Academy also owns and operates a 24' telescope in McMinnville, Tennessee at Long Mountain.
+Montgomery Bell Academy also owns and operates a 150 acre piece of land, including a 24" telescope in McMinnville, Tennessee at Long Mountain.
 This site is noted for having the least ambient light in the Southeastern United States, making conditions favorable for astrophotography.
 Annually, the Montgomery Bell Academy faculty and student body journey to the facility to hold the school's annual Leadership Retreat.
 On the facility grounds, there are two football fields, a lake, a high ropes course, and a low ropes course.
 The main feature of the campus (besides the observatory) is the large cliff to the west of the building.
 Students are challenged each year to rappel down the cliff and climb up the cliff as well.
 On occasion, the school's climbing club comes to the facility to practice all-natural rock climbing.

 In 2011, Montgomery Bell Academy added the new Lowry Building in late December.
 In 2012, the school's new building, the Wallace Building, was completed.
 In addition to these new structures, a geothermal heating and cooling system was added.
 The school has also constructed new, porous parking lots to facilitate the new irrigation system.

 Montgomery Bell Academy also has exchange links with other boys' schools throughout the English-speaking world; these include Eton College and Winchester College in England, Kearsney College and Michaelhouse in South Africa, and The Southport School, The King's School, Parramatta and, most recently, Melbourne Grammar School in Australia, Christ's College, Christchurch in New Zealand and The Raffles Institution in Singapore.
 Winchester College and Eton College are similar to MBA through discipline, dress code, and having an all-male student body.

-Notable individuals who have spoken to the student body include Michael Crichton, Ted Turner, Charles Townes, and Robert Orr, Jr.
+Notable individuals who have spoken to the student body include Michael Crichton, Ted Turner, Peyton Manning, Charles Townes, and Robert Orr, Jr.

 A statue of Sam Davis was installed on the school grounds, until 2020.

-In 2019, MBA began construction of a new 200,000 square foot athletic and wellness center.
-It was scheduled to open in early 2021.
+In 2021, MBA completed construction of a new 200,000-square-foot athletic and wellness center, the Burkholder Wellness Center.
+The project also included a new football stadium and lacrosse field.